clement2569/buggy-cars-rating/README.md

 * Clone this repo via Github Desktop or download zip and extract into a directory.
 * Open the directory in file explorer and type 'cmd' in the navigation field to open directory in command prompt.
-Alternatively, open command prompt and type "cd <DIRPATH>"
+Alternatively, open command prompt and type "cd <DIRPATH>" - you should be in the directory that contains Buggy_Cars_Rating folder and the Buggy_Cars_Rating VS solution file.
 * Type dotnet test to run tests

 **Visual Studio:**